CapacitorSet/box-js/README.md

 An utility to analyze malicious JavaScript (**requires the latest version of Node**, at the moment 6.2.x).

-To execute it, put your sample file in `sample.js`, and run
+To execute it, simply run

 ```
-node run.js
+node run.js file1.js file2.js folder ...
 ```

+>If you are interested in receiving the payloads, add the flag `--download`.
+You may also want to add a longer timeout, eg. `--timeout=30`.

 >Some samples may trigger stack overflow errors.
 If this happens, add `--stack-size=8192` (`--stack-size` may be restricted to 1024 on Windows).